Find Trade Colleges

 There are 2,451 full-time undergraduates at Jeff State, and 8,526 students altogether.
 The school has a student-to-faculty ratio of 19 to 1.

-Roughly 26% of students at Jeff State take out loans to pay for college.
+Approximately 26% of the students who attend this school take out loans.
 The typical student loan amount is $3,311 a year.
 The school reports a student loan default rate of 2.6% which is much lower than the average rate of 10.8%!

 Students who graduate from Jeff State with a bachelor’s degree make an average of $32,269 during the early years of their career after graduation.